kingsley113/buildbook-exercise/README.md

 ## Installation & Use

 Installation:

-run $ npm install
+- $ npm install

 Run the program with the following command:

-$ spotify-modify spotify.json changes.json output-file-name.json
+- $ spotify-modify spotify.json changes.json output-file-name.json

-spotify.json - name must match the source Spotify JSON data file saved in the data folder changes.json - name must match the data changes JSON file saved in the data folder output-file-name.json - this is the output file to be saved in the output folder.
+- spotify.json - name must match the source Spotify JSON data file saved in the data folder
+- changes.json - name must match the data changes JSON file saved in the data folder
+- output-file-name.json - this is the output file to be saved in the output folder.
 Name can be anything you like (must include '.json' extension in name)

 ## Design Approach